dojoteef/synst/README.md

 # synst

-Source code to reproduce the results in the ACL 2019 paper "Syntactically Supervised Transformers for Faster Neural Machine Translation"
+Coming soon, the source code to reproduce the results in the ACL 2019 paper "Syntactically Supervised Transformers for Faster Neural Machine Translation"